www.prismmodelchecker.org

 prism -importtrans poll2.tra -importstates poll2.sta -importlabels poll2.lab -ctmc

-You can import multiple reward structures using multiple instances of the -importstaterewards switch.
+There are also -importstaterewards and -impottransrewards switches.
+You can import multiple reward structures using multiple instances of the these switches.
 If present in the rewards files (see the appendix "Explicit Model Files"), the names of the reward structures are read too.

 PRISM Manual